ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 ### Page 275

-Here we see the participatory aspect of this future building system, anyone can contribute.
+Here we see the participatory aspect of this future building system, anyone can contribute with the skills they have available.

 > We’d told Dolores and company what we were thinking of over lunch and asked them what they thought.
 We made sure they understood that they had a veto over this, because we weren’t about to turn them out into the smoke while we did our weird-ass shit.
 They were completely cool about it, though, excited once we’d conveyed what we had in mind and wanting to help out.
 They found friends who talked their host families into letting them double up, and pored over the floor plans for the new building, talking about how they’d furnish their places.
 Antonio was a finish carpenter and pulled up pictures of some of the kitchen remodels he’d done and we all noodled around with superimposing them on the renders of the interiors.
 >
 > Phuong, meanwhile, had been exchanging disappearing/deniable messages with friends around the DSA, which led her to Tony Yiannopoulos, who found us a mole inside the Department of Public Works —a former shop steward who got promoted to management but never switched sides.
 After a couple of texts, she jumped on video and did this mind-meld thing with Phuong, ingesting her project manifest and locating available equipment at DPW lots all around the city.
 There was a lot of idle gear in town, thanks to the double whammy of the fires and the moratorium on emergency house construction—the city had requisitioned a lot of extra equipment from the county when the caravan first started heading our way.

 ### Page 277

+When building an eightplex is simply a bill of materials.

 > I rattled the gate and shouted, “Who brought the bolt cutters?”
 >